hertzmann/hertzmann.github.io/_posts/2024-09-18-books-on-consciousness.md

 In a way, the book is an excellent companion to the Frans de Waal one, because both replace a binary concept with one that varies across animals.

-But I gave up halfway through the book, because I wasn't enjoying reading it enough.
+But I gave up halfway through the book, because I wasn't enjoying it enough.

 <center>
 	<figure>